top of page

 Conclusion

-These movies took full advantage of the freedom that animation provides.
-From traditional animation to CGI, or from noir to pop art, these animations have it all in one bundle.
+These animated movies took full advantage of the freedom that animation provides.
+From traditional animation style to CGI, or from noir to pop art, these animations have it all in one bundle.
 If any of these titles catch your eye, don’t hesitate to give it a watch—maybe you’ll find a new comfort film from it!

 Author Bio